zeroluck/docs/sources/articles/apache-saml.md

 ### Shibboleth SP Configuration

-This section describes how to configure `shibboleth2.xml` file.
+This section describes how to configure the file `shibboleth2.xml`.

-* Provide "entityID" of SP in:
+* Provide the `entityID` of the according SP in:

 	* `<ApplicationDefaults entityID="http://sp.example.org/Shibboleth"> section`

-* Provide "entityID" of IdP in:
+* Provide the `entityID` of the IdP in:

 	* `<SSO entityID="https://idp.gluu.org/idp/shibboleth"> section`

-* Point the metadata provider, in most cases it is Gluu IdP metadata link:
+* Adjust the entry of the metadata provider.
+In most cases this is the Gluu IdP metadata link:

 	* `<MetadataProvider type="XML" uri="https://idp.gluu.org/idp/shibboleth"> section`

-* Provide the key and cert of SP in:
+* Provide both the key and certificate of the SP in:

 	* `<CredentialResolver type="File" key="spkey.key" certificate="spcrt.crt"> section`